 Vocal Cord Immobility

 The vocal cords open up when we breathe to allow air to pass into the windpipe.
 They close (and vibrate) when we talk, swallow and cough.
-When one vocal cord does not move properly (unilateral VCI), it can lead to a weak, breathy voice, inability to raise the volume of the voice, and the sensation of running out of air while speaking.
+When one vocal cord does not move properly (unilateral vocal cord immobility, or VCI), it can lead to a weak, breathy voice, inability to raise the volume of the voice and the sensation of running out of air while speaking.
 Problems with swallowing and a weak cough are common as well.
 When both vocal cords do not move properly (bilateral VCI), patients may experience trouble breathing.

-There are many reasons why a vocal cord may not move properly, but it is most often related to a problem with the nerve (recurrent laryngeal nerve) that controls the muscles that move the vocal cord and not a problem with the actual vocal cord itself.
-Injury to the nerve following surgery in the neck or chest is a common cause of vocal cord immobility.
+There are many reasons why a vocal cord may not move properly, but it is most often related to a problem with the nerve (recurrent laryngeal nerve) that controls the muscles that move the vocal cord and not a problem with the vocal cord itself.
+Injury to the nerve following surgery in the neck or chest is a common cause of VCI.
 Other causes include:

 Tumors in the voice box, neck, thyroid or chest that cause the vocal cord nerve to malfunction

 Voice box trauma after having a breathing tube in your windpipe

 Occasionally, one or both vocal cords do not move properly after scar formation or a problem with the vocal cord joint.
 If scars form in the back of the voice box between the vocal cords, this can cause both vocal cords to not move properly.

 Vocal Cord Immobility Treatment